vonkanehoffen/wix-style-react/docs/contribution/TEST_DRIVERS_GUIDELINES.md

 1. `items:[{id, value}, {id, value}]: [{id: number, value: string}]` <=> `getItemIdAt(index: numer): number` **and** `getItemValueAt(index: numer): string`.

 #### Node
-In case of props from the type of node (render slot), it is best to return the node iteself.
+In case of props from the type of node (render slot), it is best to return the node itself.
 The value of it is that it helps the consumer to verify he passed the right node to the right render slot.
 For example:
 1. `prefixIcon: node` <=> `getPrefixIcon(): node`

 #### Object